decodelabs/genesis/README.md

 ```

 The hub provides access to all of the critical information and structures needed to get the app running.
-Once instantiated, the hub can be access via the Genesis Veneer frontage:
+Once instantiated, the hub can be accessed via the Genesis Veneer frontage:

 ```php
 $appPath = Genesis::$hub->getApplicationPath();